zowe/zowe-cli/docs/MaintainerVersioning.md

 ## Recommendation for Supported Versions of Plug-ins
 In a supported release, plug-ins should specify that it wants versions of Zowe CLI and Imperative that remain backward-compatible with the versions that were in use when the plug-in reached its supported state.
 This can be expressed using the following format for both Zowe CLI and Imperative:
 ```
-BreakingChangeUpdate.x
+BreakingChangeUpdate.x OR BreakingChangeUpdate.Enhancement.x
 ```

 **Example:**
 ```
-1.x
+2.x OR 2.2.x
 ```

-At the time that this document was published, Zowe CLI was at version `1.0.3` and Imperative was at `1.0.2`.
+At the time that this document was published, Zowe CLI was at version `1.0.7` and Imperative was at `1.0.8`.
 Both packages' peerDependencies versions in a supported plug-in can be specified as `1.x`.
 This indicates that we anticipate that the plug-in will work with all upcoming bug fixes and with all new features that do not break backward-compatibility, such as `1.1.0`, or `1.4.6`, but not with `2.0.0` or greater).
 By specifying a version of `1.x`, the plug-in does not have to update its version string and republish frequently just to avoid compatibility warnings when patches and backward-compatible enhancements of Zowe CLI or Imperative are published.
 For a supported plug-in, this ties the plug-in to a reasonable range of un-breaking changes in Zowe CLI and Imperative.
 By the time that the next feature release of the plug-in is to be published, either Zowe CLI or Imperative might be specified as `2.x` and you would lock in that level of releases for the life of that supported version of the plug-in.

 ## Recommendation for Pre-release Versions of plug-ins
 An upcoming release of a plug-in might need new features that are currently under development in Zowe CLI or Imperative.
 Such a plug-in should give itself a pre-release version number of its own.
 It should also specify the pre-release version of Zowe CLI or Imperative with which the plug-in works correctly.
 The plug-in should deliver its own pre-releases from the master source code branch for the plug-in using its own pre-release-style version number.
 For example:
 ```
 BreakingChange.Enhancement.Patch-PrereleaseString
 ```

 **Example:**
 ```
-3.1.0-next.20180827
+3.1.0-alpha.201808271259
 ```

 **Note:** You can use any text that you want after the dash for your plug-in's pre-release string.

 Such a plug-in must specify that it wants a Zowe CLI or Imperative version with a pre-release tag.
 NPM requires that all three digits of a dependency version number must be identical to the dependent's version number to use a pre-release-tag dependency.